TL;DR:

 What Does an Ad Exchange Do in the Media Buying Process

-The ad exchange platforms facilitate the buying and selling of ads automatically, leveraging real-time bidding (RTB) auctions.
+The ad exchange platforms facilitate the automatic buying and selling of ads through real-time bidding (RTB) auctions.
 RTB technology forms the backbone of programmatic advertising.
-This is why the platform can also be called a programmatic ad exchange, or an RTB ad exchange.
+This is why the platform can also be called a programmatic or RTB ad exchange.
+Real-time bidding (RTB) is a fully automated process that calculates the price of advertising space based on supply and demand.

 It's important to note that not everyone can work directly (without needing the ad tech) with an ad exchange.
 Most ad exchange companies only work with publishers that have high traffic and revenue.
 This means that small and medium-sized publishers cannot reach the bar.